 In Milwaukee, serious accidents involving a swimming pools number in the hundreds each year.
 Many of them result in an accident victim requiring significant medical care.
 They can also result in death.
 When a person or their loved one have experienced a swimming pool accident, it may be time to discuss it with the legal professionals at Cannon & Dunphy.

-Our Milwaukee drowning injury attorneys know how to handle these types of cases and what people can expect.
-The attorneys at Cannon & Dunphy have the legal knowledge and experience necessary to obtain fair compensation for victims of pool accidents.
+Our Milwaukee swimming pool accident attorneys know how to handle these types of cases and what people can expect.
+The personal injury lawyers at Cannon & Dunphy have the legal knowledge and experience necessary to obtain fair compensation for victims of pool accidents.

 Call us today to determine your legal rights and options.